Tirtho496/Tirtho496/README.md

 ### Hey there, This is Tirthendu

-- 💼 Working as an intern at the Product and Technology Division of bKash Limited
+- 💼 Studying as a master's student in Engineering of Data-intensive Intelligent Software Systems at Abo Akademi University Finland
-- 🔭 I’m currently working on on my thesis titled "Violence Detection in Surveillance System Using Deep Learning"
+- 🔭 I’m currently working on my research project on Artificial intelligence and aquaphotomics for real-time measurements of hydroponic solution for optimization of urban farms
-- 🌱 I’m currently learning Node.js, Express.js, MongoDB
+- 🌱 I’m currently learning AWS
 - 📫 Reach me at tirthendu496@gmail.com
 - ⚡ Quick Thought: Idea is always available for those who seek

 <h2>What I Know</h2>

-List of skillset with moderate to advance skill levels.
+List of skillsets with moderate to advanced skill levels.
 <hr>

 <h3><img height="20px" src="https://img.shields.io/badge/Programming_Languages-grey"></h3>